jean-lucdevenoge/HeatMonitor/supabase/functions/nightly-email-import/README.md

 supabase functions schedule nightly-email-import --cron "0 1 * * *"
 ```

-### 4. Test the Function
+### 5. Test the Function

 ```bash
 # Test manually
 supabase functions invoke nightly-email-import
 ```

-## Email Provider Setup

-### Gmail Setup
-1. Enable 2-factor authentication
-2. Generate an App Password:
-   - Go to Google Account settings
-   - Security > 2-Step Verification > App passwords
-   - Generate password for "Mail"
-3. Use this app password in the `EMAIL_PASSWORD` environment variable

-### Outlook/Office 365 Setup
-1. Enable IMAP in Outlook settings
-2. Use OAuth2 or app password
-3. Update IMAP/SMTP server settings in the code
+## How It Works

+1. **Authentication**: Uses Azure Client Credentials flow to get an access token
+2. **Email Reading**: Uses Microsoft Graph API to read unread emails from the inbox
+3. **CSV Processing**: Checks each email for CSV attachments and imports the data
+4. **Email Management**: Moves all processed emails to a "Backup" folder
+5. **Error Handling**: Continues processing even if individual emails fail

 ## Security Notes

-- Never commit email passwords to code
+- Never commit Azure credentials to code
 - Use environment variables for all credentials
-- Consider using OAuth2 instead of passwords
-- Regularly rotate app passwords
+- Regularly rotate client secrets
 - Monitor function logs for security issues
+- Use least-privilege permissions in Azure

 ## Customization